 It’s a tool that checks the compatibility of Jetpack with your WordPress installation.
 If you get a red error message about incompatibility, then, there is a problem, deactivate the plugin and or use the default commenting system instead.

 On the other side, no matter if you see a green message saying everything is OK, or a warning, you can manually enable the module responsible for comment by clicking on Modules just next to the option Debug.

 Now, you can see if comments are active in Jetpack or not.

 If there is no way to contact your theme developer, and you want to learn more about how WordPress comments work and what template to use, you can check this guide by WordPress.

 WordPress comments are not showing up for pages

-> I spend lots of time creating this guide and a step-by-step tutorial to fix the WordPress comments not working and make them work again.
-If you enjoyed it, share it, and spread the word, I’ll appreciate that.
+I spent lots of time creating this guide and a step-by-step tutorial to fix the WordPress comments not working and make them work again.
+If you enjoyed it, share it with friends, and spread the word on social media, I’d appreciate that.